crClarkluis/crClarkluis/README.md

 I'm a 22-year-old BSIT graduate from San Jose, Occidental Mindoro, and an alumnus of [Occidental Mindoro State College](https://omsc.edu.ph/).
 I specialize in building practical digital solutions with a focus on usability and real-world impact.
 My passion for tech drives me to constantly learn more, especially in software development and system architecture.

 - 🛠 **Tech Stack:**
-  Javascript (with HTML & CSS), Electron, Astro, Visual Basic, Java DevOps
-  Web Design & Prototyping (Figma, Adobe XD)
+  Javascript (with HTML & CSS), Electron, Node.js, NeDB, Dart, Astro, Visual Basic Web Design & Prototyping (Figma, Adobe XD)
   Computer Troubleshooting & Repair